iifl-logo

 6) TRANSFER TO RESERVES

-The Companys equity shares are listed on The BSE Limited.
-Accordingly, the Annual listing fees for the financial year 2023-24 and 2024-25 has been paid to the stock exchange.
+The Companys equity shares continue to be listed on BSE Limited (BSE).
+The Annual Listing Fees for the financial years 2024-25 and 2025-26 have been duly paid to the Stock Exchange.

 8) SUBSIDIARIES, ASSOCIATES AND JOINT VENTURES

-The Company has one Associate Company namely, Lemonade Shares & Securities Private Limited [CIN: U67100MH2010PTC205455] and has no other subsidiaries or joint venture within the meaning of Section 2(87) or 2(6) of the Act as on March 31, 2024.
+The Company has one Associate Company namely, Lemonade Shares & Securities Private Limited (CIN: U67100MH2010PTC205455) and has no other subsidiaries or joint venture within the meaning of Section 2(87) or 2(6) of the Act as on March 31, 2025.
 During the year, there has been no material change in the nature of the business of the Associate Company and no Company became or ceased to be subsidiary, associate company or joint venture.

 Further, the report on the performance, financial position and overall contribution to companys profitability of the Associate and salient features of the financial statements in the prescribed Form AOC-1 is marked and annexed as "Annexure I" to this Report.